myapos/progress-bar-for-react/README.md

 Please see the **src/Examples** folder for more descriptive usage.

+### API calls

+`onPercentageChange`

+It will be triggered when a new percentage is received.
+Please see examples

 ### Demo

 You can see a demo in the following [link](https://myapos.github.io/progress-bar-for-react/)